-Proprietary Trading (Prop Trading) occurs when a bank or firm trades stocks, derivatives, bonds, commodities or other financial instruments in its own account, using its own money instead of using its clients’ money.
-It allows a firm to earn full profits from a trade rather than just the commission it receives from processing trades for clients.
+Proprietary Trading (Prop Trading) occurs when a bank or firm trades stocks, derivatives, bonds, commodities, or other financial instruments in its own account, using its own money instead of using clients’ money.
+This enables the firm to earn full profits from a trade rather than just the commission it receives from processing trades for clients.

 Benefits of Proprietary Trading

 Proprietary traders can access sophisticated proprietary trading technology and other automated software.
-Sophisticated electronic trading platforms give them access to a wide range of markets and the ability to automate processes.
-Traders can develop a trading idea, test its usability and runs demos on their computers.
+Sophisticated electronic trading platforms give them access to a wide range of markets and the ability to automate processes and engage in high-frequency trading.
+Traders can develop a trading idea, test its viability, and run demos on their computers.

 Hedge Fund vs. Prop Trading